oveddan/blog/content/posts/NIME/beta-performance/index.md

 I also want to explore **other methods of color filtering** that don't have to be so fine tuned.
 Such as just the level or red, blue or green.
 Or hsv based extraction.

 The sounds must be better.
 Currently I allow many things to control many things.
 This creates some sounds I didn't expect live and had to tune down to not hurt peoples' ears.
 As Oren correctly said I'm reaching too far into the knobs and not abstracting things enough.

+{{<image src="images/allControls" caption="showing part of my instrument, where all knobs of the Buchla 259e can be controlled directly by different aspects of the visuals.
+Upon further thought it would be better to have fewer controls that are linked to one or two expressive control voltages.">}}

 When hearing Morton Subotnick talk in class he says how he spends hours and days tuning sounds.
 He also said in one class how he has so many things controlled by just a couple control voltages.
 This creates a more tighter integration with modulation and sound.
 Also, Todd Barton says during his videos and his demo in class that you are only as expressive as your control voltage.